Amazon's Prime Day boost couldn't save it from disappointing sales

 It will cost Amazon an extra $333 million to fund its higher salaries during the fourth quarter, according to Cowen, a financial research company.
 Even with that wage increase, Amazon is still expected to post a 31 percent rise in operating income from the year earlier to $3.3 billion.

-While the pay boost won't significantly harm Amazon's financials, it will help the company quiet its critics, who have complained about its treatment of warehouse workers, while also allowing Amazon to draw in and retain more workers just ahead of the holidays during a tight labor market.
+The pay boost should help the company quiet its critics, who have complained about its treatment of warehouse workers, while also allowing Amazon to draw in and retain more workers just ahead of the holidays during a tight labor market.

-Sales from Amazon's main online stores rose 11 percent, while the Amazon Web Services cloud-computing unit reported a 46 percent increase in sales.
+Sales from Amazon's main online stores rose 11 percent from a year earlier, while the Amazon Web Services cloud-computing unit reported a 46 percent increase in sales.
 The company's burgeoning advertising business continued to show strength, with sales more than doubling in the quarter.

 5G is your next big upgrade: Everything you need to know about the 5G revolution.